finos/compliant-financial-infrastructure/docs/agile-workflow/README.md

-# Cloud Service Certification - Agile Workflow
+# Compliant Financial Infrastructure - Agile Workflow

-The Agile Workflow for Cloud Service Certification falls into three main work streams which are overseen by CSC Project Maintainers and fulfilled by the CSC project team and wider FINOS community.
+The Agile Workflow for Compliant Financial Infrastructure falls into three main work streams which are overseen by CSC Project Maintainers and fulfilled by the CSC project team and wider FINOS community.

 - [Agile Delivery of Prioritised Work Items](#agile)
 - [Community Contributions and Pull Requests](#community)